austinpendleton/portfolio_se/README.md

 # Programs used
+- React
+- CSS
+- JavaScript
-React, CSS, and Netlify to host
+- Netlify to host